|

 As for the sung versions, I found the 1589 version particularly interesting because to my mind it turns the SQMP melody into a quite singable drinking song.
 Its preface is somewhat different from those in SQMP and Xilutang Qintong, but it still concerns Ruan Ji and the other sages trying to stay away from the machinations of the Sima clan, who controlled the Jin dynasty.
 The lyrics can easily be sung in duple rhythm, but sound strange in triple rhythm.
 The basic theme of the lyrics is that we enjoy drink, but we drink in a refined manner because we are gentlemen; this is different from the way the vulgar masses drink.
 The section titles are also quite evocative.

-As with other qin songs, Jiu Kuang is very word intensive: the lyrics are attached to the music throughout, the Chinese characters (syllables) applied to the music largely on the basis of one character for each right hand stroke, plus for certain left hand plucks.
+As with other qin songs, Jiu Kuang is very word intensive: the lyrics are attached to the music throughout, the Chinese characters (syllables) applied to the music following the traditional pairing method that largely requires one character for each right hand stroke, plus for certain left hand plucks.
 So to give the voice a break during the seven sections, when I created my own version of the Jiu Kuang song I decided to add an instrumental interlude between each section.
 These instrumental interludes come entirely from the 1425 version.

 Although the 1425 version of Jiu Kuang was divided into only four sections, the fourth section was by far the longest.
 So sub-dividing the fourth section into four separate sections allowed the 1425 SQMP to have seven sections, just as does the 1589 version; both add a coda.
 This combined version begins with 1425 Section 1, then playing 1589 section 1; it continues like this, ending with the 1589 coda.
 Because the 1589 sections are sung but the 1425 sections are not, simply by listening one can clearly distinguish between the two versions, thereby gaining a basic understanding of the relationship between them.